Admission to the Area of Concentration: Criminal Law has been discontinued by the Faculty of Law, effective September 2009.

 The Area of Concentration: Criminal Law is designed for students interested in the theory and practice of criminal law.
 It allows students to develop their knowledge of criminal law, criminal procedure, evidence, and sentencing and to develop practical skills in the handling of criminal case files.

 Students are selected for the program on the basis of a written application to the Director of the Area of Concentration at the end of their first year of study.
 A student may withdraw at any time from this Area of Concentration.
 Students in the Area of Concentration: Criminal Law are guaranteed a place in the courses that make up the Area of Concentration.
-However, students must bid sufficient points to ensure enrolment in the section of Evidence of their choosing.
+However, students must bid sufficient points to ensure enrollment in the section of Evidence of their choosing.
 Subject to this limitation, any student may take any criminal law course offered by the Faculty.

 Students in the Area of Concentration: Criminal Law are required to complete the following courses: